 All the backgrounds I’ve created so far are included below for your enjoyment.
 You’ll notice an interesting trend where every successive version has further reduced and simplified the number of interface elements on the screen.
 With Windows 8 setting the stage for the desktop to become a historic relic, my next wallpaper may have no schematics at all.

-These are the original PNG layered images, so you can open them up inside Photoshop or Fireworks and edit the images and text to your liking.
+Many of these are layered images, so you can open them up inside Photoshop or Fireworks and edit the images and text to your liking.
 The font I used is a common system font included in Windows Vista and later called Segoe Print.